Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field

+Figure~\ref{pano} shows the extended ($3''$) arc from the continuum subtracted narrow band image extracted from the MUSE data cube and the one-dimensional profile of the emission line at $\lambda=9270.7$\AA, in a region free from OH sky emission lines.
+The arc is detected at S/N=18 with flux $4.4\times 10^{-18}$ \ergscm\ calculated within an elliptical aperture with major and minor axes of $4''$ and $1.5''$, respectively, and shows an asymmetric profile having an instrumental corrected FWHM of $98(\pm7)$ \kms.
+We identify this line as \lya\ at $z=6.629$ for the following reasons: (1) the weighted skewness $S_{W}$ \citep[as defined by][]{sw06} is $3.4\pm0.7$, in line with the typical values observed for asymmetric \lya\ emissions at high-z (it is zero for symmetric shapes, Figure~\ref{pano}); (2) if it is identified to other typical lines like \oiidoub, \oiiiiv, \oiiiv, \hb, or \ha, each of them would imply the presence and detection of additional lines in the same spectrum; (3) the MUSE spectral resolution at $\lambda > 9000$\AA\ is $R\simeq3500$, high enough to resolve the single components of the doublets like \civ, \oiiiuv, \ciiidoub, \oiidoub\ further excluding these lines for identification.
 As Figure~\ref{cut} shows, there is no clear detection in the F105W (Y), F125W (J), F140W (JH), and F160W (H) bands in the HFF images, probing the ultraviolet stellar continuum down to the nominal depth of the HFFs \citep[mag $\simeq 29$, at 5$\sigma$ limit][]{lotz17}.
 We therefore computed the Y+J+JH+H weighted-mean stacked images (probing $\lambda \sim 1500$\AA), reaching a 1$\sigma$ limit of 31.6 within circular apertures of diameter $0.4''$.